-While waiting for your dough to chill, please do not hesitate to browse through our website and share it to your friends.
-Also you may comment below or message us about this recipe, let us know what happened to your cookies, we promise to respond and help you out.
+While waiting for your dough to chill, please do not hesitate to browse through our website and share to your friends.
+You may also comment below or message us about this recipe, let us know what happened to your cookies, we promise to respond and help you out.

 After 30 minutes…